Use these approaches to unearth any misconceptions about moles so your students don’t go it blind

-Whether making plastics, medicines, or preparing materials for a chemical reaction, we have to measure the amounts we need.
+Whether making plastics, medicines or preparing materials for a chemical reaction, we have to measure the amounts we need.
 Atoms react in fixed proportions represented by the stoichiometry – the ratio of moles in a balanced equation for the reactants and products – of the reaction.
 Before conducting a reaction, we need to measure the number of these reactants.
-But, counting atoms is impossible, so we use the concept of the mole, which allows us to count atoms by weighing them.
+But, counting atoms is impossible, so we use the concept of the mole, which allows us to count atoms by measuring their mass.

 One atom of helium has a relative atomic mass number of four (two protons and two neutrons), so it is four times as heavy as one atom of hydrogen (one proton).
-It follows that 4 g of helium and 1 g of hydrogen have the same number of atoms.
-Similarly, there is the same number of atoms in 12 g of carbon.
-In fact, the relative atomic mass in grams of all elements will have the same number of atoms.
+It follows that four grams of helium and one gram of hydrogen have the same number of atoms.
+Similarly, there is the same number of atoms in 12 grams of carbon.
+In fact, the relative atomic mass of all elements will have the same number of atoms.
 Experiments show that the number is 6.02214076 × 1023, known as Avogadro’s constant.
 We call one lot of this number one mole.

 What students need to know